vijay8i/this-and-that/01-build-systems/notes/03-meson-and-ninja-take-2.md

 # Is there such a thing as a perfect build system?
 (Part III)
 (thoughts in progress...)

-I Part II, I left my quest to find a perfect build system (that meets my requirements and preferences) wanting to move forward building the `ad-hoc` project with *gn* to compare with the experience of building the same using *meson*.
+In Part II, I left my quest to find a perfect build system (that meets my requirements and preferences) wanting to move forward building the `ad-hoc` project with *gn* to compare with the experience of building the same using *meson*.